Aliases: E1alpha, PDHA, PDHAD, PDHCE1A, PHE1A

 Relevance to Autism

 Li et al., 2023 determined that a de novo coding-synonymous variant in the PDHA1 gene originally identified in a Japanese ASD proband in Takata et al., 2018 was a non-canonical splicing variant; subsequent functional analysis by minigene splicing assays demonstrated that this variant resulted in deletion of 23 base pairs from exon 14 of this gene.
 A frameshift variant in the PDHA1 gene had previously been identified in a female ASD proband from the ASPIRE cohort (Callaghan et al., 2019).
+An X-chromosome-wide association study of 6,873 individuals with autism from MSSNG, SSC, and SPARK (5,639 males and 1,234 females) and 8,981 controls (3,911 males and 5,070 females) in Mendes et al., 2025 identified an intronic SNP in the PDHA1 gene that reached the significance threshold for association in a both-XWAS analysis; furthermore, rare predicted damaging SNVs (<0.1% frequency in gnomAD) in the PDHA1 gene were found to have a higher frequency in male ASD cases from MSSNG, SSC, and SPARK compared to other family members in this report.

 Molecular Function